Airscker/DeepMuon/tutorials/config/config.md

 - grad_acc: the number of accumulation steps of gradient, 1 means no accumulation.
 It's useful when your GPU restricts your `batch_size`.
 - grad_clip: the maximum value of the allowed gradient when backpropagating gradients.
 If `None` is given this operation will be deprecated.
 - double_precision: whether to enable double precision (64-bit tensors will be used) model training.
+- find_unused_parameters: whether to find unused parameters during model training, which must be set as `True` when part of model's parameters' `requires_grad` properties were set to `False`.